Are there risks in applying a ceramic coating?

-a).
 Paint Correction.
-The paint needs to be absolutely clear of any imperfections and light scratches before applying the coating.
-If not, these paint imperfections will be locked in under the coating and you will not get the level of clarity, color and shine you could have if the paint was corrected beforehand.
+Ideally, the paint needs to be absolutely clear of any imperfections and light scratches before any coating is applied If not, these paint imperfections will be locked in under the coating and you will not get the level of clarity, color and shine you could have had if the paint was corrected beforehand.

-f).
 The reputation and integrity of the company or individual applying the coating.
-Coatings are expensive and and have risks....so it is best to do your homework.
+Coatings are expensive.
+It is best to do your homework on potential installers.
 Ask questions.
 How much experience do they have?
 Are they certified?
+Where were they trained?
+How highly rated are their products?
 What do other customers say about their work?
 Do they guarantee their work?
 I would also be wary of the cheapest and the most expensive installers.

 We carefully select, train and supervise the technicians we allow to apply Ceramic Pro coatings.
-We have seven years experience applying coatings and have a 100% Customer Satisfaction Guarantee on all work we perform.
-If you are serious about doing a Ceramic Pro coating that right way, please come to us.
-For more information, please call: (225) 291-9902.
+We have nine years experience applying coatings and have a 100% Customer Satisfaction Guarantee on all work we perform.
+If you are serious about doing a Ceramic Pro coating that right way, please come visit us.
+Or for more information, please give us a call: (225) 291-9902.